technosophos/helm-ksonnet/README.md

 > TIP: You can also use `helm install --dry-run --debug ./mychart-0.1.0.tgz` to run a test install.

+### Installing without Packaging

-The second way is to build the Kubernetes manifests but not package the chart:
+It is possible to install a chart without first packaging it.
+In this method, we build the Kubernetes manifests but do not package the chart:

 ```console
 $ helm ksonnet build ./mychart